How to Take the Stress Out of the Holidays

 We are reminded, every year at this time, how difficult holidays can be for people who are lonely or alone.
 But let's be honest: even for families rich in children, holidays can be stressful—both for parents and kids.

 Why are holidays so fraught?
 Because expectations are heightened, and holidays can feel like a test of how happy and successful your family is.
 And if you have children with psychiatric or learning disorders, even favorite traditions can turn into a test of stamina and patience.
-Here are some tips to help minimize stress on kids—which will make them more fun, and fulfilling, for you, too.
+Here are some tips to help minimize stress and make the holidays more fun and fulfilling.

 Talk with your kids about your traditions—which ones they love and which you might evolve to make them more fun or memorable for everyone.
 This is especially important when family dynamics have changed because of divorce, a new marriage or sibling, or a death in the family.